Measuring the Hall effect in hysteretic materials: C e C o G e

-The corresponding Hall resistivity $\rho_{yx}^{odd}$ is presented in Figure~\ref{CeCOHall}a where the raw data was collected in a Hall bar geometry using the low-frequency \gls{AC} lock-in detection method and processed using the antisymmetrization method with Eq.~\ref{Eq:FC}. $\rho_{yx}^{odd}$ displays a non-linear dependence on $H$, consistent with a multi-carrier response, shows little sensitivity to the metamagnetic transitions at $\mu_0H_{c1}$ and $\mu_0H_{c2}$, and exhibits a more pronounced change at $\mu_0H_{c3}$.
-Notably, $\rho_{yx}^{odd}(0)$ =0 (no \gls{AHE}) even though $\rho_{xx}(0)$ and $M(0)$ show zero-field hysteresis .
-We confirmed that there is no \gls{AHE} in an independent crystal using \gls{RMFR} with a \gls{VdP} geometry shown in Figure~\ref{SI_RMFR} of the Supplementary Materials.
+The corresponding Hall resistivity $\rho_{yx}^{odd}$ is presented in Figure~\ref{CeCOHall}a where the raw data was collected in a Hall bar geometry using the low-frequency \gls{AC} lock-in detection method and processed using the antisymmetrization method with Equation~\ref{Eq:FC}. $\rho_{yx}^{odd}$ displays a non-linear dependence on $H$, consistent with a multi-carrier response, shows little sensitivity to the metamagnetic transitions at $\mu_0H_{c1}$ and $\mu_0H_{c2}$, and exhibits a more pronounced change at $\mu_0H_{c3}$, consistent with recent reports \cite{furuhashi2025doping,shen2026giant}.
+Notably, $\rho_{yx}^{odd}(0)$ = 0 (no \gls{AHE}) even though $\rho_{xx}(0)$ and $M(0)$ show zero-field hysteresis.
+We confirmed that there is no \gls{AHE} in an independent crystal using \gls{RMFR} with a \gls{VdP} geometry shown in Figure S3.
 While the mobilities, and hence, the curvature of $\rho_{yx}^{odd}$ may vary from crystal to crystal, the lack of the \gls{AHE} and qualitative behavior $\rho_{yx}^{odd}$ are consistent.

 This scenario of no \gls{AHE} even though $\rho_{xx}(0)$ and $M(0)$ exhibit hysteresis is plausible if whatever mechanism is responsible for the \gls{AHE}, whether intrinsic or extrinsic averages to zero due to domain averaging in real-space, or is symmetry forbidden.
 We leave the exact mechanism to future studies, but move on to demonstrate, that incorrect treatment of the data can lead to a false \gls{AHE}.